ErpNetDocs/winclient/introduction/workspace-customization/working-with-panels.md

 ## Floating Panels

-By default, the panels reside within a region in the main system Form.
-When necessary, you could take the out in a special form.
+By default, the panels reside within a region in the main form.
+When necessary, you could pop the panel out in a special form.
 In such a case, they are called floating Panels.

 A panel becomes “floating” when you right click on its name and from the menu you select Floating window.